AliSawari/Alisawari/README.md

 ## Work Experience

-I'm not trying to bore you with explaining each experience, but I can at least say i have worked as a Freelancer and in a few moer Companies and Startups you can check my profile on [LinkedIn](https://www.linkedin.com/in/andrew-sawari-52a57118b/)
+I'm not trying to bore you with explaining each experience, but I can at least say i have worked as a Frontend and a Backend Dev in few Companies and Startups you can check my profile on [LinkedIn](https://www.linkedin.com/in/andrew-sawari-52a57118b/)

 ## Reach Me